Alfresco/acs-deployment/docs/helm/docker-desktop-deployment.md

 The Enterprise Helm deployment is intended for a Cloud based Kubernetes cluster and therefore requires a large amount of resources out-of-the-box.
 To reduce the size of the deployment so it can run on a single machine we'll need to reduce the number of pods deployed and the memory requirements for serveral others.

-Forutnately this can all be achieved with one, albeit large, command as shown below:
+Fortunately this can all be achieved with one, albeit large, command as shown below:

 ```bash
 helm install acs alfresco/alfresco-content-services --devel \